opset/openset/docs/build_install/README.md

 - CMake 3.6+
 - GCC 7.2+
 - GDB 7+ (optional)
-- Node.js 5+
+- Node.js 5+ (optional for running samples)

 > :pushpin: passing `--version` to these tools on the command line will help you verify they are the correct version.
-If you need to install these? click [here](https://github.com/perple-io/openset/blob/master/docs/build_install/build_tools.md).
+If you need to install these please read the **[build tools](https://github.com/perple-io/openset/blob/master/docs/build_install/build_tools.md)** document.

 #### Windows requirements